 - What are you grateful for as far as living in this time period?

-- Write about what you’ve loved the most about each decade you’ve lived in.
+- What did you love the most about each decade you’ve lived in?

 - What do you love about your best friend/s?

 - Which holidays are you most grateful for?

 - What household or personal care products bring you joy?

 - Write about any spiritual practices that make you feel good.

 - What makes you feel connected to God/source energy/your definition of the divine?

 - Name a few things you can easily upgrade and improve that will make you happy.

 - Name 10 objects or things around you that you’re grateful for.

 Other Ways to Focus on Gratitude